whiffee/Jupyter_caveman/readme.md

 <img src="images/bashrc_bottom.png" width=39% height=39%/>

 After saving the change to .bashrc, it is necessary to reboot the computer to incorporate the change.
-If you forget to do this, then the first time you try to launch Jupyter with the command _jupyter notebook_, the terminal will offer to install Jupyter, which has already been painstakingly installed.
+If you forget to do this, then the first time you try to launch Jupyter with the command _jupyter notebook_, the terminal will offer to install Jupyter, which has already been given a custom installation.

 __Test Jupyter Rendition__